sudsho/ml-experiments/README.md

 note: switched a few notebooks to torch 1.12, will update the rest as i go.

 added a few diffusion notebooks. nothing trained from scratch yet.

+pydantic v2 notebook is preview only, not for production.